When applying for funding, carefully read the call text and the funding terms and conditions.

-Unlike the Academy of Finland’s other funding for research projects, the SRC’s funding for consortium projects does allow applicants to apply for funding for PI and coordinator salaries in full for the entire duration of the project.
+Unlike the Research Council of Finland’s other funding for research projects, the SRC’s funding for consortium projects does allow applicants to apply for funding for PI and coordinator salaries in full for the entire duration of the project.
 Costs of interaction and impact activities are included in the funding.

 Can business companies apply for SRC funding?

 Yes, they can.
 Organisations other than research organisations must show that the recipient clearly separates between economic and other activities, and sets apart their costs, funding and income in order to prevent the funding from spilling over to economic activity.
 If the funding recipient cannot effectively prevent this from happening, the funding can only be granted in accordance with the EU’s state aid rules in the form of de minimis aid.

 Before the start of funding, the consortium must agree on any IPRs that may arise.
 IPRs may be transferred to a third party at market price.
 Read more about IPR rights in the Research Council of Finland’s funding terms and conditions.

 The review questions are available in the call text.

 Who makes the decisions, politicians or an academic review panel?